 What is happening might be more profound than you know.
 Cultivate the happening.

-I read an article recently about the myriad benefits of engaging in ritual practices, especially benefits to our mental health, like reducing anxiety and improving confidence.
-My favorite line in the piece is "while it's not clear exactly how they help..."
-I believe one of the most transformative aspects of ritual practices is our allowing it to work without understanding how it is working.
+I believe one of the most transformative aspects of ritual practices is our allowing it to work while letting go of the desire to know how it is working.
 In this way, ritual allows us to again bypass the obstacles of our mind in order to access deeper healing.
 It is my intention with these ritual and energy-focused practices to cultivate the happening.